- Things to Know

-Both conditions may be mild, moderate or severe, but because of the high risk of bone fractures with osteoporosis, some doctors may consider osteoporosis, especially if it is severe, to be the "worse" disease because of a high risk for other fractures.
+Both conditions may be mild, moderate, or severe, but because of the high risk of bone fractures with osteoporosis, some doctors may consider osteoporosis, especially if it is severe, to be the "worse" disease because of a high risk for other fractures.
 However, "worse" may be seen differently by others, because osteoarthritis pain with joint destruction may be "worse" and more painful for a person over time.

 What are the differences in the signs and symptoms of osteoarthritis vs. osteoporosis?

-The signs and symptoms of osteoarthritis include:
+The signs and symptoms of osteoarthritis include the following:

-- Pain in the joints like the hands, knee, hips, spine and/or neck
+- Pain in the joints like the hands, knee, hips, spine, and/or neck

 - Stiffness in joints